Pepperdine University is committed to following today's web standards and best practices. Learn more about our web best practices below.

 - Keep it short but predictive of what users will get when they click.

 - Put the words related to that prediction at the start of the link text.

 The elements on your site should not be styled with thick borders, rounded corners, or other arbitrary styling.
 Your web pages should follow Pepperdine's Brand Identity Guide, Web Styling, and Training Guidelines.

 IMC does not support IE 11 and older browsers.

-For web feedback please click on the "Web Feedback" tab at the bottom right corner of the Pepperdine websites.
+For web feedback please click on the "Web Feedback" link at the bottom of the Pepperdine websites.